LearnOnDemandSystems/docs/lod/feature-focus/lab-profiles/settings.md

 1. **Enable Instance Link Sharing:** When enabled, the lab instance URLs can be shared between users.
 If a user copies the URL from their browser's URL bar, they can send it to another user, or open it in a different browser.
 Note that most virtual machines only allow one user to access them at a time.
 This settings does not bypass the connection limitation of virtual machines.

+1. **Allow Lab instance Naming:** allows users to change the name of their lab instances.
+By default, lab instances have the same name as the lab profile they are based on.

+1. **Allow Multiple Active Instances Per User:** allows a user to have multiple active instances of this lab.
+This should be left disabled unless all users are willing and able to manage multiple instances.
+This typically isn't applicable to training scenarios.

+1. **Automatically Disable:** the lab profile will be disabled at the specified time.

+1. **Publish to Organization Template Gallery:** when enabled, this lab profile will be available as a new lab profile template within the organization template gallery.

+1. **Publish to Public Template Gallery:** when enabled, this lab profile will be available as a new lab profile template within the public template gallery.

+### Shared Class Environment

 1. **Shared Class Environment:** Shared class environments allow multiple lab instances to be bound together with one or more shared networks and resources.
 A shared class environment consists of at least two different lab profiles, each serving a particular role.

     - **Shared Environment:** One lab is configured to serve as the shared environment.
 Exactly one instance of this lab will run per class.